NicMcPhee/ice-repos/README.md

   so it might be worth trying that.
 - Work on the CSS to make it look at least decent.
 I've never actually done much CSS work, and this would be a good opportunity to gain some useful experience there.
+It looks like a lot of the cool kids are using TailwindsCSS, and there's a starter template that includes Tailwinds with Rust and Yew, so I might go with that.
 - Using GraphQL for the queries.
 I've never actually done anything with GraphQL, but my understanding is that [GitHub has nice GraphQL support](https://docs.github.com/en/graphql),